Leeds City Region: Economic drivers and innovation

-Yorkshire is a popular tourist destination with many tourists using Leeds, Skipton, Bradford, Harrogate and York as bases to explore the Yorkshire Dales National Park.
-In 2007 the visitor economy contributed £6.3 billion or 8.5% of the Yorkshire and the Humber region's total output - a high proportion compared to the national average.
-This output has grown by 50% in the last 10 years.
-The sector employs 243,500 people, of which 51% work full-time, in over 20,000 businesses.
 There are two World Heritage Sites; Fountains Abbey (Ripon) and Saltaire (Bradford).
-Four national museums are based in the region; the National Media Museum (Bradford), the Royal Armouries in Leeds, the National Railway Museum in York, and the National Coal Mining Museum for England (Overton).
+Four national museums are based in the region; the National Media Museum (Bradford), the Royal Armouries in Leeds, the National Railway Museum (the largest railway museum in the world) in York, and the National Coal Mining Museum for England (Overton).
 Plus many other smaller museums depicting the industrial, agricultural and cultural history of the region, such as the Armley Mills Industrial Museum in Leeds, the Bankfield Textile Museum in Halifax, the Brontë Parsonage Museum in Haworth and the Yorkshire Museum of Farming at Murton Park in York.